 Parents may choose to disinherit their children for a variety of reasons.
 Some common factors include:

-• Estrangement or a breakdown in the relationship
+- Long-term estrangement or a complete breakdown in the relationship

-• Disagreements over values, lifestyle choices, or behaviour
+- Serious disagreements over values, lifestyle choices, or behaviour — such as addiction or criminality

 Emotional Implications of Disinheritance

-The decision to disinherit a child can have profound emotional implications, both for the individual making the decision and the family members affected.
-Feelings of guilt, anger, and hurt are common, and the situation can become even more complicated if other family members disagree with the decision.
+The decision to disinherit a child can have profound emotional consequences — not just for the excluded child, but for the wider family.
+Feelings of rejection, guilt, anger, and betrayal are common, and the situation can fracture relationships between siblings and other relatives who may disagree with the decision.

 Legal Requirements for Disinheriting Children